 More than 6 authors are not allowed for the case report.

-Provide photos of all authors.
+Provide photos of all authors separately on the editor's mail in jpg/jpeg format.
 (Photo should be with an Apron or Professional formal attire, Shirt, tie, coat, etc.)

 Learning point of the article- Write the relevant text in one line.

 This should start on page 1 of the manuscript.
 The abstract must not exceed 350 words.
 Do not use abbreviations or references in the abstract.
 The abstract should be structured into four sections and should make clear how the case report adds to the Orthopaedic literature: